falessa/my-workout/README.md

 ## Run tests <a name="run-tests-"></a>

+Tests run on **Github Actions** on every push to the remote repository.
+You can run the tests locally by running the following command:

 ```
 $ yarn test
 ```
-Every push or new pull request into the remote repository triggers a Github action that will also run the tests automatically.

 **How to update test snapshots**